pliancy/asana-sdk/README.md

 - Teams
 - Users

-### To generate the asnanaClient folder from the open-api cli generator:
+##### How the asanaClient was generated from the open-api cli generator:

 ```
-npm install -g @openapitools/openapi-generator-cli
+yarn install -g @openapitools/openapi-generator-cli
 ```

 ```